unoplatform/uno/doc/articles/features/resources-trimming.md

 ## Using XAML Resources trimming for applications

-In order for an application to enable resources trimming, the following needs to be added in the project file:
+In order for an application to enable resources trimming, the following needs to be added all projects of your solution which reference the Uno.WinUI (or Uno.UI) package, as well as the WebAssembly head project:

 ```xml
 <PropertyGroup>